flowtoolz/CheatSheets/Code Signing Cheat Sheet.md

   * With a Mac, be sure to register its **UDID** and not its UUID.

 * Tips
-  * Ensure there are no expired or unused/unintended profiles and certificates installed, as these can confuse Xcode (Keychain Access app, and system settings -> Privacy & Security -> Profiles -> provisioning).
+  * Ensure there are no expired or unused/unintended profiles and certificates installed, as these can confuse Xcode:
+    * Keychain Access app
+    * System settings -> Privacy & Security -> Profiles -> Provisioning
-  * Clean builds, restarting Xcode, or even rebooting the Mac may sometimes be necessary for Xcode to recognize newly installed certificates or resolve related issues.
+  * Clean builds, restarting Xcode, or even rebooting the Mac is sometimes be necessary for Xcode to recognize newly installed certificates or resolve related issues.

 ## Pitfalls